 So what is adaptive?
 Adaptive sequencing is the ability to continuously collect real-time data on performance and use it to automatically change a students learning experience.
 Using unproven or overhyped tools thought up by marketing departments in place of a sound study plan in our opinion is risky and could result in failed exams, wasting considerable time and money.
 When considering an EA course to help you pass your exams on the first try, you want a clean design, and great content delivered through proven study tools, just like those offered here at Fast Forward Academy.
 You can try the EA exam course here if you are interested in learning more.

-“How do I put urgency into my EA studies”, you ask?
-The answer is simple, make a proclamation that you will take one exam per month over about three months.
-Write the exam dates on a calendar visible to everyone, if you live alone, that's okay, put in the dates on the wall where you’ll see them multiple times per day.
-Put the exam date in your phone with a reminder.
-Tell your friends and family your plans and that your time for the next 3 months is dedicated to preparing for your EA exams.
+"How do I put urgency into my EA studies", you ask?
+The answer is simple, make a proclamation that you will take one part per month over a three-month period.
+Write the dates you plan to take each part on a calendar where you'll see them multiple times per day.
+Put the dates in your phone with a reminder.
+Tell your friends and family your plans and that your time for the next 3 months is dedicated to preparing for and passing the EA exam.

 The difference between dreams and goals is that a goal has a start and completion date next to it.
 To achieve means to live, act, work, and study with not just purpose, but urgency.
-Having a written goal that you are now accountable for achieving won’t make preparation harder, it will make it possible in 2021!
+Having a written goal that you are now accountable for achieving won't make preparation harder, it will make it possible!

 Get everything you need to earn your EA with our top-rated Smart Bundle or Online Course!